Home How to Register SIM Card in the Philippines?

 Corporations may also register a SIM needed for their day-to-day business.

-• certificate of registration
+• Certificate of registration

-• a duly-adopted resolution designating their duly-authorized representative,
+• A duly adopted resolution designating their duly authorized representative,

-• special power of attorney for the registration of SIM of other juridical entities
+• Special power of attorney for the registration of SIM of other juridical entities

-SIM Card Registration for Postpaid Suscribers
+SIM Card Registration for Postpaid Subscribers

 SIM Card Registration in Remote Areas